jevgenik/manuals/source/files/electronics/sensors/gps.rst

 - ***47**          the checksum data, always begins with *

 .. tip::
-   To obtain orthometric height (height above sea level) from the GPS altitude, you need to subtract the geoid height from the GPS altitude.
+   To obtain orthometric height (height above mean sea level) from the GPS altitude, you need to subtract the geoid height from the GPS altitude.
-   So the orthometric height = 545,4 - 46,9 = 498,5 meters above sea level
+   So the orthometric height = 545,4 - 46,9 = 498,5 meters above mean sea level

 RTK
 ===